score-spec/docs/content/en/docs/reference/score-spec-reference.md

 - `target`: specifies a path and name.
 - `mode`: specifies access mode.
 - `content`: specifies inline content and supports templates.
+Exactly one of content or source must be defined.
 - `source`: specifies a path to a file to make available.
+Exactly one of content or source must be defined.
-- `noExpand`: If true, placeholder expansion will not occur in the `content`.
+- `noExpand`:  If true, the content or file referenced in source will be used literally with no placeholder expansion in the running container.

 `volumes`: specifies volumes to mount.